 About the Resource Guide

-Commonfund, in conjunction with our Asian/Pacific American Heritage Month subcommittee has created a resource guide to help all of us celebrate the contributions of Asians and Pacific Islanders in all aspects of American Life.
+The Commonfund Diversity, Equity and Inclusion Committee has created a resource guide to help all of us celebrate the contributions of Asians and Pacific Islanders in all aspects of American Life.
 With that said, this resource guide is not an exhaustive list by any stretch of the imagination, the hope is that you will take advantage of at least a few of these resources to begin your exploration of this very important part of American history; your history, our history.